AI-Fundamentals/DiffPrivNPUserModeling/README.md

 Differentially Private Probabilistic User Modelling (in python).
 This is a python implementation of [this](https://github.com/hamalajaa/DifferentiablyPrivateProbabilisticUserModeling) Julia repo.

+#### Contact details

+This repo was developed by [Jonathan Taylor](mailto:jonathan.taylormanchester.ac.uk), Research IT, University of Manchester.

+Questions about the scientific content should be directed to the paper's corresponding author, [Hari Harikumar](mailto:haripriya.harikumar@manchester.ac.uk).

 #### Installation instructions

 1. Clone and enter the repo: